Decoding Dark Matter Substructure without Supervision: Introduction

-The structure of this paper is as follows: In Sec.~II we present a comprehensive review of the theory of strong lensing; in Sec.~III we discuss dark matter substructure and expected signatures.
-In Sec.~IV we discuss the simulation of strong lensing images for training and in Sec.~V we describe the models and their training.
-In Sec.~VI we present the supervised analysis of our data set and in Sec.~VII we present the unsupervised results.
-We end with discussion and conclusion in Sec.~VIII.
+The structure of this paper is as follows: In Sec.~II we present a short review of the theory of strong gravitational lensing; in Sec.~III we discuss dark matter substructure and expected signatures.
+In Sec.~IV we discuss the simulation of strong lensing images for training and in Sec.~V describe the models and their training.
+In Sec.~VI we present the unsupervised analysis of our data set, and in Sec.~VII the combined unsupervised and supervised results.
+We conclude with a discussion and future steps in Sec.~VIII.